Mixing time and simulated annealing for the stochastic cellular automata: Abstract

 \section{Abstract}

-Finding a ground state of a given Hamiltonian on a graph $G=(V,E)$ is an important but hard problem.
-One of the potential methods is to use a Markov chain Monte Carlo to sample the Gibbs distribution whose highest peaks correspond to the ground states.
-In this short paper, we investigate the stochastic cellular automata, in which all spins are updated independently and simultaneously.
-We prove that (i) if the temperature is sufficiently high and fixed, then the mixing time is at most of order $\log|V|$, and that (ii) if the temperature drops in time $n$ as $1/\log n$, then the limiting measure is uniformly distributed over the ground states.
+Finding a ground state of a given Hamiltonian of an Ising model on a graph $G=(V,E)$ is an important but hard problem.
+The standard approach for this kind of problem is the application of algorithms that rely on single-spin-flip Markov chain Monte Carlo methods, such as the simulated annealing based on Glauber or Metropolis dynamics.
+In this paper, we investigate a particular kind of stochastic cellular automata, in which all spins are updated independently and simultaneously.
+We prove that (i) if the temperature is fixed sufficiently high, then the mixing time is at most of order $\log|V|$, and that (ii) if the temperature drops in time $n$ as $1/\log n$, then the limiting measure is uniformly distributed over the ground states.
+We also provide some simulations of the algorithms studied in this paper implemented on a GPU and show their superior performance compared to the conventional simulated annealing.